This is Not a Sequel: Chapter 2

 She went to the sink and washed her hands too long.
 Too hard.
 Until the skin felt thin.

-When she turned off the water, she caught something in the metal of the faucet.
+When she turned off the water, something moved in the metal of the faucet.

 Slack.
 Of course.

-Lady picked it up this time.
+She picked it up.
 Not to answer.
 To silence it.

 Hey, are you up?
 Need you to take a quick look at something.

-She set her phone down very carefully on the counter, face-up, like an offering.
+She set the phone down very carefully, face-up, like an offering.

 Then she walked toward the bedroom.
 Barefoot.